 - a.
 GST Planning to Use Increased \$3.5 Million Exemption.
 The GST exemption is now \$3.5 million (and it may possibly decrease under future legislation), but the gift exemption is just \$1.0 million.
 How can clients take advantage of the full \$3.5 million amount without paying gift tax? - (i) Allocate GST Exemption to Old Trusts.
 A late allocation can be made for gifts made before 2008, and values at the time of allocation would apply.
 That might be desirable in light of the market decline in 2008.
 If there is not enough GST exemption to cover the entire trust, do a qualified severance after making the allocation. - (ii) Late Allocations to Gifts in 2008.
 For gifts made in early 2008, a late allocation may be preferable to be able to allocate based on current values after the market meltdown.
-However, a late allocation can only be made on a late return; that is not elective.
-The client would have to wait until after the filing date (including the extended date if the income tax return is extended to October 15) to make a late allocation.
-Will the market rebound by then so that the allocation based on the current low values would not be available at that time? - (iii) Inter Vivos QTIP With Reverse QTIP Election.
+A late allocation could only be made on a late return; that is not elective.
+The donor must wait until after the gift tax return filing date (including the extended date if the income tax return is extended to October 15, because Form 4868 automatically extends the gift tax return filing date as well) to make a late allocation.
+If a late allocation is desired, make sure that there is not automatic GST exemption allocation to the transfer.
+It may be necessary to file a timely return to elect out of automatic allocation, before filing the late return after the filing due date. - (iii) Inter Vivos QTIP With Reverse QTIP Election.
 One spouse might make a gift to an inter vivos QTIP for the other spouse, make the reverse QTIP election (so that the donor is treated as the sole transferor to the trust for GST purposes), and allocate GST exemption to the trust.
 That could be done without paying any current gift taxes.

 Is gift splitting possible with a reverse QTIP trust?
-The For gifts to trusts that give a answer is unclear. mandatory income interest to a spouse, other than to QTIP trusts, it appears that gift splitting is possible.
+The answer is unclear.
+For gifts to trusts that give a mandatory income interest to a spouse, other than to QTIP trusts, it appears that gift splitting is possible.
 If a gift is made to a trust, gift splitting is possible with respect to the interest transferred to a third party if the interest of the spouse in the trust is ascertainable and hence severable from the interest that is transferred to a third party.
 However, for GST purposes, the gift splitting seems to apply to the entire trust (not just the interest transferred to a third party if the spouse is also a beneficiary of the trust.)
 Reg.
 26.2652-1(a)(4).
 Pam Schneider secured PLR 200218001 to that effect (though some in the IRS disagreed with that approach).
 It is unclear if making the QTIP election or the reverse QTIP election changes that analysis in any way.